I-20 Application Form and Documents

-A Form I-20 is a government form on which Caldwell University certifies to the U.S. government that you are eligible for F-1 Student Status.
-It certifies that you: are or expect to be a “bona fide” student; meet our admissions requirements; will pursue a full course of study; proved that you have enough money to study and live in the U.S. without working illegally or suffering from poverty.
+Form I-20 is a government form on which Caldwell University certifies to the U.S. government that you are eligible for F-1 Student Status.
+It certifies that you: are or expect to be a “bona fide” student; meet our admissions requirements; will pursue a full course of study; have proven that you have enough money to study and live in the U.S. without working illegally or suffering from poverty.

-You need a Form I-20 to obtain an F-1 student visa or status, or to keep lawful F-1 status when transferring or changing schools within the U.S. We will send you our I-20 before you travel if you tell us that you are traveling outside the U.S. before classes begin.
+You need a Form I-20 to obtain an F-1 student visa or status, or to maintain lawful F-1 status when transferring or changing schools within the U.S. We will send you our I-20 before you travel if you tell us that you are traveling outside the U.S. before classes begin.

 Does everybody need an I-20?

 No, some international students do not need an I-20.
-If you are maintaining another nonimmigrant status in the U.S., you do not need an I-20 and may attend school full or part-time.
+If you are maintaining another non-immigrant status in the U.S., you do not need an I-20 and may attend school full or part-time.
 Dependent children in E, F, H, I, J, L, M, N, O, P, R, or S status need to change their status after their 21st birthday or if they marry.
 If you have no legal status, you may attend school but you are not eligible to change status and do not need an I-20.

-Are there LEGAL RESTRICTIONS?
+Are there legal restrictions?

-Yes, you can’t enter the U.S. with a B-1, B-2, OR B-1/2 Visa unless it is marked “Prospective Student”
+Yes.
+You cannot enter the U.S. with a B-1, B-2, OR B-1/2 Visa unless it is marked “Prospective Student”

-If you use a B visa to enter the U.S., you could be guilty of “fraudulent entry” and refused permission to stay longer than six months or to extend or change your status.
+If you use a B visa to enter the U.S., you could be found guilty of “fraudulent entry” and refused permission to stay longer than six months or to extend or change your status.
 Do not listen to people who say it is easy to enter the country as a visitor and change your status.
 It is not true!